irllukee/InkSlate/Desktop/InkSlate/README.md

 ## 🙏 **Acknowledgments**

-- Built with SwiftUI and SwiftData
+- Built with SwiftUI and Core Data
 - Icons from SF Symbols
 - Design inspired by modern minimalist principles
 - Thanks to the open-source community for inspiration and tools